blockbusta/knowledge_base/scripts/standalone_minio/README.md

 ```

 ### expose endpoints
-Replace the `webapp.me` with your domain.
+Replace `webapp.me` with your domain:

 **for nginx ingress controller:**
 ```